Pharmacy Residency Program - Sarasota

 • Student precepting for Journal Club or Topic/Case presentation

-• Formulary Monograph or Therapeutic Class Review – present to P&T Committee
+• Formulary Monograph or Therapeutic Drug Class Review – present to P&T Committee

 Additional presentations may be assigned at the discretion of the preceptor, RAC, or RPD